Hjorthmedh/RGCmorphology/ms/intro.md

 [@Pushchin2009-ef5] and lamprey [@Fletcher2014-mj].
 These
 unsupervised approaches use statistical methods to determine the optimal number of clusters in the data
-[e.g. using the silhoutte widths technique, @Rousseeuw1987-xe].
+[e.g. using the silhouette widths technique, @Rousseeuw1987-xe].
 However, these approaches have no ground-truth data to compare with the predicted number of cell types.